urbit/urbit.org-reloaded/content/Bitcoin-wallet.md

 ### Instructions

 Run `|start %btc-wallet` in the dojo.
-In the first row of tiles on Landscape you should now see an orange bitcoin tile.
+After refreshing Landscape you should see an orange bitcoin tile in the first row.
 Clicking on it will prompt a two-step process:

 1. Enter a provider who is connected to a full-node (such as `~matwet`).
 The provider will maintain a synced Bitcoin ledger, index your public addresses to determine your balance, and process your transactions.